Student researchers play a critical role in the world-changing discovery, innovation, and breakthroughs taking place across campus.

 Undergraduate Research Program

-Every year, the Office of Undergraduate Education sponsors about 600 students participating in the Undergraduate Research Program (URP).
+Every year, the Office of Undergraduate Education sponsors more than 700 students participating in the Undergraduate Research Program (URP).
 The URP is open to all students.

 Whether the choice is to join and augment an ongoing research project, or to seek faculty guidance in pursuit of research ideas, the program provides students with the opportunity to make research an integral part of their Rensselaer undergraduate education.